-Students interested in VA benefits, Illinois veterans' benefits and any other related programs can find details on the application process online at www.waubonsee.edu/veterans.
-Additional questions may be directed to your Academic and Career Advisor.
+Students interested in VA benefits, Illinois military benefits and any other related programs can find details on the application process online at www.waubonsee.edu/veterans.
+Additional questions may be directed to the Senior Veterans Academic and Career Advisor.
 A 2.0 cumulative GPA is required to maintain eligibility for state and federal benefits.